garrandall/popular-music-data/tracks/kalimba-story-earth-wind-fire.md

 All the boys and girls with a new love to make them free

-Kalimba, ooh kalimba, play me a tune
+Kalimba, ohkalimba, play me a tune
-Kalimba, ooh kalimba, I'm glad I found you
+Kalimba, ohkalimba, I'm glad I found you
-Kalimba, ooh kalimba, play me a tune
+Kalimba, ohkalimba, play me a tune
-Kalimba, ooh kalimba sends a message to you
+Kalimba, ohkalimba sends a message to you

 If you lend an ear, and you have no fear
 The vibration will move your mind